Bunnys666/Bunnys666.github.io/_posts/2022-04-25-shibolleth.md

 ### HTTP

-added new shibboleth.htb into hosts file, because only port 80 is open, i use feroxbuster to scan the directory.
+added new shibboleth.htb into hosts file, because only port 80 is open.

 ![](/assets/img/shibolleth/1.png)

+then i use feroxbuster to scan directory

 feroxbuster result: